ConnorReynoldsUK/ChronoGauge_Xspecies/README.md

 do python train_model_xspecies.py --xtest data/ortholog_exp_matrices/X_wheat_orth.csv --target_test data/targets/target_wheat.csv --experiment_name wheat --model_id $1
 done
 ```
 Each script should take ~ 1 minute to complete.
+The CT estimates will be deposited into a results directory - by default this will be `results/test_results`.

 To analyze the results of multiple models as an ensemble, we refer to the [Jupyter notebook for ensemble aggregation](https://github.com/ConnorReynoldsUK/ChronoGauge/blob/main/notebooks/example_ensemble_aggregation.ipynb) found within the original ChronoGauge repository.

 ## Datasets
 The following datasets are included in this repository: